SophiaHjornhede/Backend-Todo-project/README.md

 # Backend-Todo-project

-Backend for a todo app based on Hibernate crud interface, use Postman to call the REST API.
+This backend project is built for frontend project - todo app, the purpose of the project is to learn Spring framework, Maven, hibernate as well as the database connections,  and in practice, the project is written based on Hibernate crud interface for its functions againest database, contains several methods for working on the MySql server, and use Postman to call the REST API.

-- Methods in ItemController are working on the MySql server.
-- Config-class is created
+some working points in the progress as below:

+- Write a comment on the methods that need it - fixed.
+- Fill out readme file with information about the project - fixed.
-- Field-based DI changed to constructor based DI
+- Change field-based dependency injection to constructor based dependency injection. - fixed
-- A business logic class is created
+- Clean up the logics in the controller-class. - fixed
+- Annotations in controller-class. - fixed.